Jeremy McGrath: Motorcycle racing

 In 2003, McGrath signed with KTM; however, a pre-season crash led McGrath to reconsider his future in racing, ultimately leading to his decision to retire just before the start of the 2003 Supercross season.
 He did a farewell tour with KTM to show his appreciation and sign autographs for fans.

 In 2005, McGrath came out of retirement to race a limited schedule on the supercross circuit.
 He rejoined forces with his former Team Honda squad and has recently proven to be at a competitive level and speed that has not been seen from McGrath since the 2001 season.
-At the age of 34, he placed regularly in the top 5 positions.
-In the same year, Jeremy also raced Supermoto in the X-Games and placed 2nd to take home the silver medal.
+At the age of 34, he placed regularly in the top-five positions.
+In the same year, McGarth also raced Supermoto in the X-Games and placed second to take home the silver medal.
 McGrath switched motorcycles from his trademark Honda CR250R 2-stroke to a Honda CRF450R 4-stroke at Round 3 of the 2006 Supercross season.
-In keeping with his partial schedule, McGrath withdrew from the series after Round Six, after earning multiple top 5 finishes, and running as high as fourth in the point standings.
-Jeremy competed in the 2006 Summer X Games; earning a 2nd in Step-Up and 7th in Supermoto.
+In keeping with his partial schedule, McGrath withdrew from the series after Round Six, after earning multiple top-five finishes, and running as high as fourth in the point standings.
+McGarth competed in the 2006 Summer X Games; earning a second in Step-Up and seventh in Supermoto.
 He announced plans for the McGrath Invitational; an off-season supercross race with an innovative track and rider purse.
 McGrath announced that the 2006 Invitational would be the final professional Supercross race of his career.

-He holds the third best record for most combined AMA supercross and motocross victories with 102 career wins; only Ricky Carmichael and James Stewart have won more.
+McGarth holds the third best record for most combined AMA supercross and motocross victories with 102 career wins; only Ricky Carmichael and James Stewart have won more.